awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 ## Using the Management Agent<a name="Oracle.Options.OEMAgent.Using"></a>

-After you enable the Management Agent option, use the following procedure to begin using it\.
+After you enable the Management Agent option, take the following steps to begin using it\.

 **To use the Management Agent**

-1. Unlock and reset the DBSNMP account credential, by running the following code on your target database on your DB instance, and using your master user account\.
+1. Unlock and reset the DBSNMP account credential\.
+Do this by running the following code on your target database on your DB instance and using your master user account\.

    ```
    1. ALTER USER dbsnmp IDENTIFIED BY new_password ACCOUNT UNLOCK;